 - Gynecologic and urogynecologic conditions relating to the female anatomy or urinary system

-- Urologic conditions relating to the urinary system of the male patient
+- Urologic conditions relating to the male urinary system

-- Orthopedic conditions relating to the muscles and bones, including hand surgery
+- Orthopedic conditions relating to muscles and bones, including hand surgery

 - Thoracic conditions relating to the lungs and chest

-- Vascular conditions relating to the arteries and veins
+- Vascular conditions relating to arteries and veins

-The Division of Minimally Invasive Surgery at Northwest Hospital is led by Peter Geis, M.D., one of the founders of laparoscopic surgery in the United States and one of the leading minimally invasive surgeons in the country.
+The Division of Minimally Invasive Surgery at Northwest Hospital is led by Peter Geis, M.D., one of the founders of laparoscopic surgery in the United States and a leading minimally invasive surgeon.
 He has conducted extensive research and written numerous articles on MIS techniques.

-In 2010, Northwest Hospital added a da Vinci® Surgical System to its tools for surgeons to use.
-The da Vinci robot gives surgeons another platform for performing MIS.
-The da Vinci system will increase the number of physicians who will be able to offer MIS procedures to their patients.
+In 2010, Northwest Hospital installed a da Vinci® Surgical System, an advanced robotic, minimally invasive surgery system.
+The da Vinci system increases the number of physicians able to offer MIS procedures to their patients.

-For more information about the Division of Minimally Invasive Laparoscopic Surgery at Northwest Hospital, call 410-601-WELL.
+For more information about the Division of Minimally Invasive Surgery at Northwest Hospital, call 410-601-WELL.

 In this WBAL-AM “Know Your Health” radio clip, Dr. Geis discusses minimally invasive surgery.